way2coder/1Second3DSELD/README.md

 * The `cls_data_generator.py` script provides feature + label data in generator mode for training.
 * The `seldnet_model.py` script implements the SELDnet architecture.
 * The `SELD_evaluation_metrics.py` script implements the metrics for joint evaluation of detection and localization.
-* The `train_seldnet.py` is a wrapper script that trains the SELDnet.
+* The `run.py` is a wrapper script that trains the model and calculate the metrics for each test dataset.
 The training stops when the SELD error (check paper) stops improving.
 * The `cls_compute_seld_results.py` script computes the metrics results on your DCASE output format files.
+* The `models/` datafolder contains some baseline models.
+* The `criterions.py` encompasses some custome loss functions which comprises multi-accdoa and

 ### Prerequisites

-The provided codebase has been tested on python 3.8.11 and torch 2.2.1
+The provided codebase has been tested on python 3.10.11 and torch 2.2.1

 ### Training the SELDnet